 Eventually I wrote and created books of stories to share with my family.
-My family anointed me the family historian and I accepted with great joy knowing this was my calling.
-Historical Detective is now ,with the completion of the manuscript for the forthcoming book, My Dear Good Rosi: Letters From Occupied Holland, 1940-1943, my official moniker.
+My family anointed me the family historian and I accepted with great joy knowing this was my calling, Historical Detective is now, with the completion of my book, My Dear Good Rosi: Letters From Nazi-Occupied Holland, 1940-1943, my official moniker.

-I want to share my stories and invite you to read my forthcoming book.
-And I want to encourage anyone who has a desire to tell their own story, their family’s story, any story to tell it.
+I want to share my stories and invite you to read my book.
+And I want to encourage anyone who has a desire to tell their own story, their family’s story — any story — to tell it.
 Life is short and expressing your story in whatever way you choose is enormously important.
 I hope some of the resources on my website will help you tell the story that lives within you.